 "The conclusion was that the ancestors of Native Americans had built the mounds," says Spencer, though non-archaeologists occasionally propose stories of non-American, supernatural, or even extra-planetary origins.

-Spencer said that she'd confronted legends that a race of giants above seven feet tall built the mounds.
-In 2014, an internet story that claimed that the Smithsonian Institution had custody of giant skeletons began circulating.
+Spencer said she'd confronted legends that a race of giants above seven feet tall built the mounds.
+In 2014, an Internet story that claimed that the Smithsonian Institution had custody of giant skeletons began circulating.

 Spencer also said no precious stones or metals have ever been found in mounds in North America, though what has been found indicates the builders were by no means isolated.